artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

       # attach data to the task
       thetask.data = 42

-For completeness so using the object 'self' data
+For completeness: using the object 'self' data

 .. code-block:: python